casper-network/docs/source/docs/casper/users/ledger-setup.md

 ### Sign in {#sign-in}

-You can now use the Ledger device with the [cspr.live](https://cspr.live/) block explorer.
-Follow these steps:
+To use the Ledger device with the [cspr.live](https://cspr.live/) block explorer, follow these steps:

 1. Connect the Ledger device to your computer and unlock it by entering your device PIN.
-2. Open the Casper app on the Ledger device.
+2. Open the Casper app on the Ledger device as shown above.
 3. While keeping the Casper app open, navigate to [cspr.live/sign-in](https://cspr.live/sign-in).

 <p align="center">